garagehive/garagehive.github.io/docs/garagehive-housekeep-your-system.md

 ---
 layout: docs
-title: DRAFT* - How to Housekeep Your Garage Hive System
+title: How to Housekeep Your Garage Hive System
 ---

 <a name="top"></a>